techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `login.success`

+This event is emitted when a user has successfully logged in.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | SSO Service ID, which is usually equivalent to the tenancy short code | `broadminster` |